by Dirk Rinker and Michael Jaffarian

 About this study

-This online study among 14,942 American adults was conducted for ACST by Campbell Rinker from October 2020 through February 2021.
-Results were balanced by US region, 19 Experian ‘Mosaic’ demographic clusters, and weighted by age to align with known population characteristics.
-The study carries a maximum margin of error of ±1.97% at the 95% confidence level in any US Census region.
+This online study among 14,942 American adults was conducted by Campbell Rinker for ACST from October 2020 through February 2021.
+Results were balanced by US region, 19 ‘Mosaic’ demographic clusters from Experian, and weighted by age to align with known population characteristics.
+The study carries a maximum margin of error of ±1.97% at the 95% confidence level within any US Census region.
 A comparative 2017 study involved the same size audience.

 Provides Actionable Data on American Religious Life